- Course Delivery

-Social work is more than a profession; it is a calling and a personal mission that compels ordinary individuals to make extraordinary efforts aimed at creating a more compassionate, moral, and inclusive society.
-A bachelor's degree in social work online from UNK equips students with the skills to help make a meaningful difference in the lives of individuals, families, organizations, and communities across society.
+Social work is more than a profession; it is a calling and a personal mission that compels ordinary individuals to make extraordinary efforts aimed at creating a more compassionate, moral and inclusive society.

 The UNK Department of Social Work has maintained accreditation at the baccalaureate level by the Council on Social Work Education (CSWE) since 1982.
 This accreditation allows students to classify as advanced standing students and complete their master’s degree in social work from schools around the country in a faster and more affordable way.